Responsible AI in Protein Science

 Community Values, Principles, and Commitments

-We invite everyone involved in AI development for protein science to join this community effort.
+We invite all senior researchers in the field to join this international, scientist-led effort.
 Learn more at responsiblebiodesign.ai.

 SKYCovione manufacturing facility in South Korea.
 Image: SK bioscience